Jupiter LXVIII

 Jupiter LXVIII, provisionally known as S/2017 J 7, is an outer natural satellite of Jupiter.
 It was discovered by Scott S. Sheppard and his team in 2017, but not announced until July 17, 2018, via a Minor Planet Electronic Circular from the Minor Planet Center.
-It is about 2 kilometers in diameter and orbits at a semi-major axis of about 20,627,000 km with an inclination of about 143.4°.
+It is about 2 kilometers in diameter and orbits at a semi-major axis of about 20.2 million km with an inclination of about 144.6°.
 It belongs to the Ananke group.

+It only has a 1 1/4 year observation arc with 18 observations.
+It will next come to apojove (farthest distance from Jupiter) on 21 May 2026 when it will be 0.166 AU from Jupiter.